joonarafael/gh-arc-dind-kubernetes-for-dummies/README.md

 # Self-Hosted GitHub Actions Runner Controller for Kubernetes

-Updated 2025-08-02.
+Updated 2025-08-03.

 **Self-hosted runners for GitHub Actions**.
 Run all your workflows on your own infrastructure.

 Configured to run on an automatically scaled set of runners (Kubernetes controller).
 Built to use **Docker in Docker** (**DinD**) to run the runners.
-Documentation includes the additional steps to use your custom runner image as the base image for the runners, which is most likely required as the default image for self-hosted ARC systems **does not include everything within** `ubuntu-latest` image available for GitHub-hosted runners.
+Documentation includes the additional steps to use your custom runner image as the _base image_ for the runners, which is used as the default image for self-hosted ARC systems, **does not include everything within** `ubuntu-latest` image available for GitHub-hosted runners.

 This documentation has been composed from my own notes.
 After many hours of trial and error, I've finally got it working and decided to write the notes down.